Competition

-• Candidates who qualify for the IPPA Outstanding Pianist Showcase can proceed directly to the semifinal round
+• Candidates who qualify for the IPPA Outstanding Pianist Showcase can proceed directly to the national round

-• Candidates who made to the 2022 final round are qualified to proceed directly to the semifinal round
+• Candidates who made to the 2023 International Final Round are qualified to proceed directly to the 2024 national round

-• United States: Lawrence, KS; Charlotte, NC; Fairfield, CT
+• United States: Charlotte, NC; Fairfield, CT; Spring Field, MO;Los Angeles, CA; San Diego, CA

 • Indonesia: Surabaya